-During a recent client meeting BCG was introduced to Sage‘s next generation ERP product that is intended to be the migration path for current Timberline TCO users.
+During a recent client meeting Burger Consulting Group was introduced to Sage‘s next generation ERP product that is intended to be the migration path for current Timberline TCO users.
 The reseller, an experienced Timberline dealer, along with a Sage representative gave a good presentation of the new Enterprise application as it is being called.
 This should quiet many of the rumors about a wholesale rewrite, which have been in the market for a while now.

 Essentially Timberline is leveraging an existing Sage application for accounting coming over from the UK instead of a rewrite.
 It is a much more contemporary platform built on SQL and .net tools.
 Apparently there are already 4,000 companies using this new version though the demographic of those companies was not available as of this writing.
 Timberline has taken over the code base and adopted it as their own.
 This means there will be the original code base that exists in the UK and the one Timberline is developing for customers here in the US.
 The original application suite, which was not originally developed for US or construction requirements, nevertheless had many basic functions built in.
 Timberline is hard at work on sales/use tax and other US requirements.
 However, the current short-term plan for Payroll seems to be using the current TCO Payroll application and “bolting” it to the Enterprise application.
 Equipment and Project Management seem to be part of phase II as well.